 “Mom, what do we DO with all of this?”

 My young children whispered their overwhelmed anxiety as they took in the array of china, silver, and crystal in front of each of them.
 Our family had been invited to a fancy wedding reception, children included.
 I knew they would behave well and appropriately since we had carefully guided their table manners over the years.
 However, these elaborate place settings intimidated us all.

 “Just start using the silverware furthest from the plate and move inward.
 You won’t need all of the glassware.
 Don’t worry if you aren’t sure what to do.
 You’ll be fine.”

 There are times when we feel awkward, unsure of how to proceed.
 It doesn’t have to be a fancy dinner.
 It can be a new cultural experience, or a new job.
 We don’t want to look foolish, but more importantly, we don’t want to mess things up!

 Doing things the correct way has its advantages.
 Things run smoothly and efficiently.
 Problems and accidents are mitigated.
-At times a wrong approach or move can be disastrous.
+But there are times when a wrong approach or move can be disastrous.